FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 That means at least affine transformations are fine when we minimize the (R)MSE.
 This is especially important if you belong to the illustrious circle of deep learning specialists.
 In some cases, the target variable of a regression problem is standardized or [min-max scaled] during training and transformed back afterwards.
-Since these normalization techniques are affine transformations we are on the safe side.
+Since these normalization techniques are affine transformations we are on the safe side, though.

 Coming back to our example where we know that our residual transformation is quite log-normally distributed.
 Can we somehow still receive the mean of the untransformed target variable?
 Yes, we can, actually.
 Using the parameter $\mu$ that